Atharva2099/EasyQuizzes/README.md

 - Verify that all dependencies are correctly installed
 - Check that your `.env` file contains the correct Groq API key
 - Make sure you have an active internet connection for API calls

+## Future Improvements

+- Implement user accounts for saving and managing flashcard sets
+- Add support for more file formats beyond PDF
+- Enhance the AI model for even more accurate and diverse question generation
+- Develop a mobile app version for on-the-go studying